The Best Custom Bicycle Manufacturers. Handmade bikes by the coolest bike frame builders.

 They are made with a variety of metalwork techniques such as fabricating, bronze brazing, silver soldering, piercing, and wax carving, some specific to bicycle manufacture and some which she has developed during her multidisciplinary contemporary metalwork career.

 More of a gravel equipped for light touring that a round-the-world, The Enigma custom bicycles are made of Titanium and tailored to the customers’ needs.
-They bos a range of high-end components and, of course, the price reflects so.
+They boost a range of high-end components and, of course, the price reflects so.
+Absolutely fantastic bikepacking bikes.

 As one of the most classic and well-known custom bicycle brands in the UK, Mercian Cycles was founded in 1946 by Tom Crowther and Lou Barker.

 The current production is around 300 to 400 frames per year, with 20% being exported outside the United Kingdom.
 As of 2010, touring bicycles account for around 67% of Mercian’s production, with track bicycles making up another 25%.